Ekwuno/cloudflare-docs/content/pages/how-to/use-direct-upload-with-continuous-integration.md

 ```

-In the code block above you have specified the language as `node_js` and listed the value as `16.7.0` because wrangler2 depends on this version of node or higher.
-You have also specified branches you want you continuous integration to run on.
-In the script section, input your `PROJECT NAME` and your CI process should work as expected.
+In the code block above you have specified the language as `node_js` and listed the value as `16.7.0` because wrangler2 depends on this Node version or higher.
+You have also set branches you want your continuous integration to run on.
+Finally, input your `PROJECT NAME` in the script section, and your CI process should work as expected.